alexchantastic/framer-seed/README.md

 You can use [Framer Generator](https://builds.framerjs.com/version/latest/Framer.zip) to export assets from [Sketch](https://www.sketchapp.com/), [Figma](https://www.figma.com/), or [Photoshop](http://www.adobe.com/products/photoshop.html).

-Alternatively, you can copy the same folders to your `project.framer` folder from your framer-bootstrap project to import back into Framer.
+Alternatively, you can copy the same folders to your `project.framer` folder from your framer-seed project to import back into Framer.

 ## Framer Library Version